-The first employees of the company were primarily members of the Lilly family – including his son Josiah who later became President of the company.
-Col. Lilly’s son and grandsons each served as successive presidents of the company, keeping the management of Lilly within the family for over 100 years.
+The first employees of Eli Lilly & Co. were primarily members of the Lilly family – including Col. Lilly’s son Josiah who later became President of the company.
+Lilly’s son and grandsons each served as successive presidents of the company, keeping the management of Lilly within the family for over 100 years.
 The company mission was to develop pharmaceuticals of the highest quality and to promote management from within.
 Eli Lilly and Company went public in 1952 and expanded to locations in South America, Europe, Africa, and Asia.
 The first non-Lilly CEO was hired in 1993 after the company’s first quarterly loss.

 Eli Lilly was originally known for its quality medications and hired its entire promotional staff from a pool of pharmacists to ensure that the sales representatives were well versed in pharmacology and chemistry of the medications they were detailing.

-Eli Lilly is credited with the development of insulin to treat diabetes, became a major producer of antibiotics and anti-infectives, and expanded into animal health with the development of Elanco, the veterinary division.
-Lilly has since expanded into central nervous system, oncology, hematology and cardiac medications, while maintaining a large presence in the diabetes market.
+Eli Lilly is credited with the development of insulin to treat diabetes, became a major producer of antibiotics and anti-infectives, and expanded into animal health with the development of a veterinary division, Elanco.
+Lilly has since expanded into central nervous system, oncology, immunology, and other medications, while maintaining a large presence in the diabetes market.

 Lily has been involved in a number of acquisitions and mergers as well as co-marketing agreements.
-Some of Lilly’s products have been highly successful including well-known medications such as the insulin line, penicillin products, cephalosporin antibiotics such as Keflex and Ceclor, anti-depressants such as Prozac and Cymbalta and recently, medications for ED such as Cialis, a testosterone product Axiron and an antipsychotic medication Zyprexa.
+Some of Lilly’s products have been highly successful including well-known medications such as the insulin line, Byetta, Jardiance, Jentaduo, and other medications for diabetes, penicillin and cephalosporin antibiotics such as Keflex and Ceclor, anti-depressants such as Prozac and Cymbalta and recently, medications for erectile dysfunction (ED) such as Cialis, a testosterone product Axiron and an antipsychotic medication Zyprexa.

-Though many of Lilly’s products have been highly successful, some of the medications have been shown to cause serious injury, leaving Eli Lilly facing a number of lawsuits regarding those medications.
-In 2013, Eli Lilly and Company reported over $23 billion in global revenue.
+Though many of Lilly’s products have been highly successful, some of the medications have been shown to cause serious injury, leaving Eli Lilly facing a number of lawsuits involving those medications.
+In 2021, Eli Lilly and Company reported over $28 billion in global revenue.

 Eli Lilly Current Products